HWQuantum/AIR/README.md

 After creating the dataset you can train the network by pick case = 'train' in AIR.py and specifying the path of the training dataset in save_path.

 ### 2. Reproduce the examples of the paper
-We provide the checkpoint and the data for three different scenarios of the paper at the DOI address: *address to come*.
+We provide the checkpoint and the data for three different scenarios of the paper at the DOI address: *DOIwaitingforapproval*.

 1. In AIR.py, pick case = 'A' for the result of IV.
 B. Simulated Data: (1 + 1) Parallel Polarization Geometry.
 (Figure 6)
 2. In AIR.py, pick case = 'B' for the result of IV.
 C. Experimental Data: (2 + 1) REMPI of α-Pinene.
 (Figure 8)